 Don't settle for a manufacturer's product description when you can write a unique one.
 For such small things, original product descriptions can really help your online visibility.
 Not only will they set your products apart from the competition, but they give you an opportunity to use multiple keyword variations as well.

-When crafting your unique product descriptions, add useful content, videos and charts.
+When crafting your unique product descriptions, add useful content, videos, and charts.
 This additional audio and visual content can further differentiate your business and engage your customers.

 12. Don’t have duplicate websites selling the same products

 The phrase "the more the merrier" doesn't hold true if we're talking about online stores selling the exact same products.
-Some webmasters do this to try and build link networks and artificially boost their authority and relevance.
+Some webmasters do this to try to build link networks and artificially boost their authority and relevance.
 But remember all the bad things that can happen if you have duplicate content on your site?
 Well, if you have several websites selling the same products, you're going to have an even worse time.